reynhout/chrx/README.md

    -Z TIMEZONE     timezone for new system [America/New_York]
                    (America/San_Francisco, Etc/UTC, etc)
-   -n              disable success/failure notifications -y              run non-interactively, take defaults and do not confirm -v              increase output verbosity
+   -n              disable success/failure notifications -s              skip all customization, install stock OS only -y              run non-interactively, take defaults and do not confirm -v              increase output verbosity
    -h              show this help